 Infants born at

-All infants <30 weeks gestation AND <2 weeks of age should be nursed in an incubator with environmental humidity and servo control thermoregulation functions.
+All neonates <30 weeks gestation AND <2 weeks of age should be nursed in an incubator with environmental humidity and servo control thermoregulation functions.

-The impact of TEWL and serum sodium levels should be regularly assessed, with hypernatraemia an indicator of excessive TEWL, or a water deficit, that signifies a requirement for greater humidification percentages.
-After successful staged reductions, environmental humidity should then be ceased after 2 weeks of life, as the epidermis will then have matured to act as an effective barrier.
+After successful staged reductions, environmental humidity can then be ceased after 2 weeks of life, as the epidermis will then have matured to act as an effective barrier.
 The table below demonstrates the commencing and weaning process for humidification.

 Skin-to-Skin Care for the Newborn

 View the Environmental humidity for premature neonates evidence table